-The Agendashift Slack has a #featureban channel and it's easily the best place to get any Featureban-related questions answered.
+The Agendashift Slack has a #featureban-changeban channel and it's easily the best place to get answered your questions on Featureban or Changeban.
 Meanwhile, if you're thinking of facilitating a Featureban game, please read this page carefully.

 Featureban is a simple, fun, and highly customisable kanban simulation game.
 Since its creation in 2014 it has been used by trainers and coaches in Lean, Agile and Kanban-related events the world over.

 The game starts simple with visual management (iteration 1); after that we layer on things like WIP limits (iteration 2) and metrics (iteration 3).
 This incremental approach is very much by design, and you are free to introduce your own elements in a similar fashion.